Gears of War: Plot

 Gears of War 3 is set three years after Jacinto's sinking.
-Prescott returns to the COG and reveals to Marcus that his father survived the helicopter crash during the fall of Ephyra and was kidnapped to a secret island facility called Azura, where he has been working the past seven years to find a solution for the Lambent.
-Adam has now created the Imulsion countermeasure that will neutralize both the Lambent and Locust, but the island was attacked and occupied by Queen Myrrah's remaining forces.
-Delta reaches Azura after Dominic Santiago sacrifices himself to rescue them from Queen Myrrah's attack.
-Adam is rescued and releases his countermeasure, but he is killed by the device as he was exposed to Imulsion while developing the countermeasure.
-The Imulsion countermeasure vaporizes all Lambent organisms, including Adam, but crystallizes the Locust in an impenetrable shell.
+Prescott returns to the COG and reveals to Marcus that Adam Fenix is alive.
+After the helicopter crash, Adam was rescued and brought to a secret island facility called Azura where he has been working the past seven years on the Imulsion countermeasure, a targeted radiation weapon which will neutralize both the Lambent and Locust.
+The island was sieged by Queen Myrrah's remaining forces.
+It is revealed that Adam knew of the Locust before E-Day and worked with Myrrah to solve the Lambent problem so the Locust wouldn't invade the surface, but was unable to provide a solution for them in time.
+Delta manages to locate Azura, liberate Adam, and release his countermeasure.
+Adam is killed by the radiation wave as he was exposed to Imulsion while developing the weapon.
+The countermeasure vaporizes all Lambent organisms, including Adam.
+The Locust are instead crystallized in an impenetrable shell.
 Marcus kills Queen Myrrah and humanity is able to start rebuilding.

+Gears of War: RAAM's Shadow is set nine years after E-Day, shortly before the Locust invade Ephyra.
+High General RAAM leads a siege against Ilima City to use as a stepping stone in reaching Ephyra.
+Zeta Squad is ordered to locate and rescue civilians for evacuation before RAAM's forces occupy the city.
+The occupation of Ilima is successful and leads to the Locust taking Ephyra.

-Gears of War: Judgment focuses on Baird and Cole during the early months after Emergence Day.
-With military cadet Sofia Hendrick and former UIR soldier Garron Paduk in Kilo Squad, they disobey orders to deploy the Lightmass Missile to destroy Locust forces and save the citizens of Halvo Bay.
+Gears of War: Judgment focuses on Baird and Cole during the early months of the Locust War.
+With military cadet Sofia Hendrick and former UIR soldier Garron Paduk in Kilo Squad, they disobey orders and deploy the Lightmass Missile to the destroy Locust forces occupying Halvo Bay.
 The squad is court-martialed, but Kilo is acquitted due to their actions resulting in victory.
-A separate campaign, "Aftermath", portrays Baird, Cole, and Paduk in the hours before the activation of the Imulsion countermeasure in Gears of War 3 as the prepare reinforcements for the battle of Azura.
+A separate campaign, Aftermath, features Baird, Cole, and Paduk in the hours before the activation of the Imulsion countermeasure in Gears of War 3 as they prepare for reinforcements in the upcoming battle of Azura.

 Following the end of the Locust War, the humans of Sera reform the COG, led by First Minister Anya Stroud, wife of Marcus Fenix.
-The humans rebuild with the assistance of robotics created by Baird.
-The COG builds New Ephyra and other walled cities known as Settlements.
-Anya gives birth to Marcus Fenix's son, James Dominic "JD" Fenix.
-Anya dies from complications during pregnancy, and the COG begins a more authoritarian rule led by First Minister Mina Jinn - prompting many civilians to abandon the COG and live off the land, known as Outsiders.
+With the assistance of robotic DeeBees created by Baird, the COG builds New Ephyra and other walled cities known as Settlements.
+Anya gives birth to Marcus' son, James Dominic "JD" Fenix.
+Anya dies from complications during pregnancy, and the COG becomes more authoritarian under First Minister Mina Jinn - prompting many civilians to abandon the COG and live off the land, known as Outsiders.
 After joining the military, both JD and Delmont "Del" Walker are forced to execute civilians during a protest in Settlement 2, prompting them to leave the COG and becoming Outsiders.
-They join the Outsider village of Fort Umson, led by Reyna Diaz and her brother-in-law, Oscar.
+They join the village of Fort Umson, led by Reyna Diaz and her brother-in-law, Oscar.
 Reyna's daughter, Kait, becomes close with JD and Del.